SciCompKL/CoDiPack/documentation/mainpage.md

   - Higher order derivatives

 The design principle for CoDiPack is that it is easy to use.
-But it also gives experienced AD developers the full access to all the data structures.
+However, it also gives experienced AD developers the full access to all the data structures.

 The Scientific Computing Group at the TU Kaiserslautern develops CoDiPack and will enhance and extend CoDiPack in the future.